 Exercising in Hot Weather

--Check the Air Quality Health Index for your area.
+- Check the Air Quality Index for your area.
 If air quality is poor, experts do not advise exercising outdoors, particularly if you have asthma.

--Keep in mind you may also be affected by pollen in the warmer months.
-Talk to your doctor about your asthma control, and if it makes sense to increase your medication during these months.
+- Keep in mind you may also be affected by pollen in the warmer months.
+Speak to your doctor about your asthma control, and if it makes sense to increase your medication during these months.
+Plus, keep an eye on the National Allergy Bureau pollen count for your area here.

 Exercising in Cold Weather